How to Write the Perfect Christmas Wish List

 While your “wants” are more fun, there’s nothing wrong with asking for stuff you really need.

 Are you down to your last pair of jeans?
 Do you need kitchen supplies for your new home?
-Add it to the list!
+Would some new wireless headphones help with work calls?
+Add it to the list of gift ideas!

 Try to Replace Old and Outdated Belongings

 Is there something you’ve always wanted but just couldn’t justify spending the money on?
-Things like expensive jewellery, designer clothes, and new gaming systems are luxury items you may not want to splurge on yourself.
+Things like expensive jewellery, a necklace, designer clothes, sneakers and new gaming systems are luxury items you may not want to splurge on yourself.
+Is there something you have seen on tiktok or instagram that jumped out at you that would be a fun gift?

 Not all gifts have to be physical items.
 If you prefer experiences over material possessions, consider asking for tickets, gift certificates, memberships, or passes for activities.